FloridaPlayers/Documents/Constitution.md

 1. All committees must take minutes of their meetings, which shall be given to the Secretary within forty-eight (48) hours.
 2. All meeting times, locations and agenda must be posted at least forty-eight (48) hours in advance, except in the case of special meetings called by the chair of that committee or the Artistic Director.
+3. Public admission to each meeting is left up to the discretion of the committee leading the meeting.

 #### Part 3 — Executive Board Meeting Policies